 “You alone O Lord my God are worthy to receive all the glory.”

 By sharing all the writings, I trust God will and is able to use it all to bless, comfort, encourage and help minds to be transformed into the likeness of Christ.
-When Christ Jesus said (in Matthew 4:4), “Man shall not leave by bread alone, but by every word that comes out the mouth of God” He is saying that the word of God will:
+When Christ Jesus said (in Matthew 4:4), “Man shall not live by bread alone, but by every word that comes out the mouth of God” He is saying that the word of God will:

 - Feed your soul when you’re hungry